Reviews You Can Rely On

 Not recommended beyond well-maintained trails

 The Columbia Crestwood is a lightweight and nimble hiking shoe that features a suede leather and mesh combination upper, which allows for out-of-the-box comfort and a flexible sneaker-like feel underfoot.
 The shoe runs true to size and is available for those with narrow and wide foot shapes.
 The design supplies just enough padding surrounding the ankle and the bellow tongue without adding a ton of bulk and weight below your feet.
-The Omni-grip rubber outsole performed well on most terrain types, though we found it to offer the most security on slippery boulders and polished rocks along the trail.
+The Omni-grip rubber outsole performed well on most terrain types, though one tester notes, “I found it to offer the most security on slippery boulders and polished rocks along the trail.”

 Read more: Columbia Crestwood review